Sagarshivalingappaathani/Club-Event-Management-System/README.md

 The Club Event Management System is a comprehensive web application built to streamline event organization within clubs or organizations.
 Powered by Mycalendar.js library, it provides a fully-fledged calendar interface for admins to schedule and manage events effortlessly.
 Users can explore upcoming events, register for participation, and provide feedback for concluded events, enhancing engagement and community interaction.

 ### Technologies Used
+- Next.js : A powerful framework for building React applications for Frontend
 - Mycalendar.js: A JavaScript library for creating interactive and customizable calendars.
-- MongoDB database to store user and events details.
+- MongoDB : A database to store user and events details.
+- Express.js : Used For Backend.

 ### Features
 - Event Scheduling: Admins can easily create, update, and delete events on the calendar.